 - Developing progressive play space curriculums.

 I've been published in Child Care Exchange on the topic of Children's Rights and in Chicago Parent.
 I've created curriculum for Art of Ed on the topics of rethinking spaces and fostering progressive early learning environments.
 In 2017 I acted as Keynote Speaker for the OCAEYC conference.
 You can hear all about my adventures at Chicago Children's Museum and No Small Matter on Kids Stuff Podcast.
+Recently I've collaborated with attn: on the importance of preschool teachers.
 In my rare moments of free time I work as a volunteer magician for Open Heart Magic where I attempt to preform magic for children at Chicago area hospitals.

 I currently live in Chicago, although I travel frequently with a small stuffed mouse.
 We would love to visit you.
 For information on speaking and workshops contact me for details at giannini.rachel [at] gmail [dot] com.